shopsys/shopsys/docs/model/elasticsearch.md

 - elasticsearch-export
 - elasticsearch-export-changed

 These commands takes action for all registered indexes.
-You can also define a single index for given action by defining parameter `elasticsearch.index` (e.g. `elasticsearch-index-recreate -D elasticsearch.index=product` will recreate a structure for index `product`).
+You can also define a single index for given action by defining parameter `elasticsearch.index` (e.g., `elasticsearch-index-recreate -D elasticsearch.index=product` will recreate a structure for index `product`).

 ### Product data export
 No data are automatically stored in Elasticsearch by "itself".